RepreZen/RapidML-ReadyAPI-Plugin/README.md

 * Update label in `com.modelsolv.reprezen.soapui.PluginConfig`, it sais that the plugin provides "import/export functionality", but it only provides import

 ### Questions
-* RAML generator defines an API Importer class which extends  `com.eviware.soapui.plugins.ApiImporter`.
+* RAML generator (and some other generators) defines an API Importer class which extends  `com.eviware.soapui.plugins.ApiImporter` and has `com.eviware.soapui.plugins.PluginApiImporter` annotation.
 I created a similar `RepreZenApiImporter` for RepreZen, but I don't completely understand why we need it.

 * How can we specify a message schema (XSD or JSON schema) in Ready!
 API?